grammarly/ua-gec/README.md

   your Ukrainian writings or complete one of the writing tasks at https://ua-gec-dataset.grammarly.ai/

 * Code improvements and document are welcomed.
-Please, open a pull request.
+Please submit a pull request.

 ## Contacts